Detailed search

 NDBI034Multimedia Retrieval 42/1 C+Ex

-Architectures of database systems.
-Models and properties of transactions: locking protocols, time stamps.
-Transaction isolation, resource allocation.
-Distributed transactions.
-Error/failure recovery, journals.
+Models and properties of transactions: ACID, locking protocols, deadlock.
+Distributed transactions (2PC protocol), error/failure recovery, journals.
 Distribution with horizontal fragmentation, implementation of NoSQL databases, CAP theorem.
 Indexing relational data.
 Spatial access methods.
 Algorithms for implementation of relational operations and aggregation functions.
 Query evaluation and optimization.
 Data compression: Huffman coding, arithmetic coding, LZ algorithms, Burrows-Wheeler transformation.

 Recommended courses